Christian David Ginsburg: Other works

-Ginsburg had one predecessor in the field; the learned Jacob ben Hayyim, who, in 1524–1525, had published the second Rabbinic Bible (Mikraot Gedolot), containing what has ever since been known as the Masorah.
+Ginsburg had one predecessor in the field; the learned Jacob ben Hayyim, who, in 1524–25, had published the second Rabbinic Bible (Mikraot Gedolot), containing what has ever since been known as the Masorah.
 Still, the materials were not available, and criticism was not sufficiently advanced for a complete edition.
-Ginsburg took up the subject almost where it was left off by those early pioneers, and he collected portions of the Masorah from the countless manuscripts scattered throughout Europe and the East.
+Ginsburg took up the subject almost where it was left off by this early pioneer, and he collected portions of the Masorah from the countless manuscripts scattered throughout Europe and the East.

-Ginsburg published Facsimiles of Manuscripts of the Hebrew Bible (1897 and 1898), and The Text of the Hebrew Bible in Abbreviations(1903), in addition to a critical treatise on the relationship of the so-called Codex Babylonicus of A.D.
-916 to the Eastern Recension of the Hebrew Text(1899, for private circulation).
+Ginsburg published Facsimiles of Manuscripts of the Hebrew Bible (1897 and 1898), and The Text of the Hebrew Bible in Abbreviations (1903), in addition to a critical treatise on the relationship of the so-called Codex Babylonicus of A.D.
+916 to the Eastern Recension of the Hebrew Text (1899, for private circulation).
 In the last-mentioned work, he seeks to prove that the St. Petersburg Codex, for so many years accepted as the original text of the Babylonian school, is, in reality, a Palestinian text that was carefully altered to render it conformable to the Babylonian recension.
 He subsequently undertook the preparation of a new edition of the Hebrew Bible for the British and Foreign Bible Society.

-He also contributed many articles to John Kitto's Encyclopaedia, William Smith's "Dictionary of Christian Biography and the Encyclopædia Britannica (1877–1887).
+He also contributed many articles to John Kitto's Encyclopaedia, William Smith's "Dictionary of Christian Biography and the Encyclopædia Britannica (1877–87).